Tadoba National Park

 Fauna : The tiger, leopard and jungle cat are at the top of the food chain.
 The jackal, hyena, Indian wild dog, civet, sloth bear may also be encountered.
 The reserve is also renowned for its herds of gaur.
 Large herds of chital and Sambar Muntjac (barking deer), Chevrotain (mouse deer), common langur, flying squirrel and wild pig also abound.

 Avifauna : Tadoba has a rich bird life with over 280 verities includes 50 species of migratory birds and 158 species of resident birds.
 The lake in the park invite a fair amount of water birds as well - Cormorants, herons, ibis, storks, varieties of ducks, bar-headed goose, buzzards, eagles, quails, purple swamp-hens, bronze winged jacana, Lapwings, common redshank, common and wood sandpipers and many more.

-Shortest Route : Fly to Nagpur & driver to Tadoba
+Fly to Nagpur and drive to Tadoba (140 Km)